dphansti/mango/README.rst

 ``biascut``
  Mango exlcudes very short distance PETS since they tend to arise from self-ligation of a single DNA framgent as opposed to interligation of two interacting fragments.
 To determine this distnce cutoff Mango determines the fraction of PETs at each distance that come from self-ligation and sets the cutoff at the point where the fraction is less than or equal to BIASCUT. default = 0.05

-``maxPval``
+``FDR``
- P-value cutoff for significant interactions. default = 0.01
+ FDR cutoff for significant interactions. default = 0.01

 ``numofbins``
- number of bins to use for binomial p-value calculations. default = 30
+ number of bins to use for binomial p-value calculations. default = 50

 ``corrMethod``
  Method to use for correction of mulitply hypothesis testing.
-See (http://stat.ethz.ch/R-manual/R-devel/library/stats/html/p.adjust.html) for more details. default = BY
+See (http://stat.ethz.ch/R-manual/R-devel/library/stats/html/p.adjust.html) for more details. default = BH

 ``maxinteractingdist``
- The maximum disance (in basepairs) considered for interaction. default = 10000000
+ The maximum disance (in basepairs) considered for interaction. default = 1000000

+``extendreads``
+ how many bp to extend reads towards peak. default = 120

 ``FDR``
  FDR cutoff for interactions. default = 0.01